gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 }
 ```

-An important note: since the string is quite long, we should pass to the DTrace command `-x strsize=16K` or use the pragma `#pragma D option strsize=16K` to allocate more memory for temporary strings.
+An important note: since the string is quite long, we should pass to the DTrace command `-x strsize=16K` or use the pragma `#pragma D option strsize=16K` in a D script to allocate more memory for temporary strings.
 Otherwise DTrace will truncate our string.

 We see something like this: